 Reindeer Feeding and Sledding

 On this trip, you not only take a reindeer sleigh ride in the evening, but you also get to watch the spectacular Northern Lights while enjoying a traditional Sámi dinner.
 If you ask us, this is a fantastic combination!
-An encounter with the reindeer or a ride on a sleigh is truly one of the best activities in Tromso.
+An encounter with the reindeer or a ride on a sleigh is genuinely one of the best activities in Tromso.

 Take a Walk ….Or Many for That Matter!

 Tromso Bridge has been part of the city’s striking skyline since the late 1950s.
-For years, it was even the longest bridge in Northern Europe, thanks to its length of more than a kilometer.
+For years, it was even the longest bridge in Northern Europe, thanks to its length of more than a kilometre.
 A walk across the bridge is highly recommended!

 Visit the Arctic Cathedral